 Take some time with the rest of your management team to figure out what your company’s North Star Metric may be.
 You might only have one, or you might have three!
 Once you know what it is you’ll be able to bring your whole team together and drastically explode your growth.

 Using NPS or CSAT as a North Star Metric?
-Check out how Kapiche guides you to improve your metrics quickly and for the long term here 👇
+Check out how Kapiche empowers you to improve your metrics quickly and for the long term here 👇